ColbyPrescott/KOWGUI/README.md

 # KOWGUI

-KOWGUI is a simple yet powerful Graphical User Interface library for the VEX V5 API.
+Knock On Wood Graphical User Interface (pronounced "cow gooey") is a simple yet powerful graphics library for the VEX V5 API.
 It uses basic nodes to create complex systems like Godot, and can arrange code in a compact manner like HTML.

 Out-of-the-box systems range from as simplistic and customizable as rectangles and click detectors to as complicated as a terminal-integrated keyboard and graphs!

 ## Documentation